 Help students get college financial assistance from corporate donors through EALgreen.

-Extend the life of products, excess and obsolete inventory corporations no longer can use or sell but that colleges need.
-The money the colleges save on these transactions is then used to lower college tuition for students who need assistance most, creating a sustainable financing option for education that benefits us all.
+Extend the life of products – the excess and obsolete inventory corporations no longer can use or sell but that colleges need.
+The money the colleges save on these transactions creates scholarships for students who need assistance most, providing a sustainable financing option for education that benefits us all.

-That’s how EALgreen helps solve all of the problems described above.
+That’s how EALgreen helps solve the challenges outlined.

-Since our founding in 1982, 15,000 students have received $18,000,000 in financial assistance to pay for tuition and other expenses incurred at school.
+Since EALgreen’s founding in 1982, 16,600 students have received $18,000,000 in financial assistance to pay for tuition and other expenses incurred in higher education.
 But there’s more.
-We also save materials from being wasted in landfills – 200,000 tons so far.
+EAL also saves materials from being wasted – 200,000 tons so far.

 What can you do to help?

 If you’re a business that is currently disposing of unwanted materials that can be reused or recycled, contact EALgreen now.
-By donating these goods to our organization instead of sending them to a landfill or to a liquidator, you’ll not only be eligible for tax credits, but have the satisfaction of helping financially disadvantaged students, colleges, our country and the earth itself.
+By donating these goods to our organization, you’ll become eligible for tax credits and enjoy the satisfaction of helping students with financial need, colleges, our country and the earth itself.